vyom-kavishwar/vyom-kavishwar.github.io/_posts/2019-10-25-transformers.markdown

 <img src="/assets/nlp/transformers_electric/Figure_11.jpg">

+* Note that this trick **can't be used with RNNs** - an RNN needs to compute the state at each time step before taking in the next input, making it incapable of using such a method to train well; this shows us how the Transformer harnesses parallelism much more efficiently!

 * When testing, we simply sample the most likely output by taking **the last element of the final softmax** at each (or, in the case of *beam search*, the k-most likely outputs of the last position) at each time step, and add it to our current partial translation ((s), if using beam search to maintain a a list of k-most likely partials), which is fed into the decoder at each time step.

 For more details on the hyperparameter, GPU and dataset configurations, feel free to check out the original paper[[2]](https://arxiv.org/pdf/1706.03762.pdf) - I focused more on the idea-level for each component, but if you're looking to use it on your own dataset, the original paper is the best place to start.